allenai/beaker-gantry/README.md

 Just replace `{WORKSPACE}` with the name of your own Beaker [*private*](#use-your-own-private-beaker-workspace) workspace and `{CLUSTER}` with the name of the Beaker cluster you want to run on.

 *❗Note: Everything after the `--` is the command + arguments you want to run on Beaker.
 It's necessary to include the `--` if any of your arguments look like options themselves (like `-c` in this example) so gantry can differentiate them from its own options.*

+Try `gantry run --help` to see all of the available options.

 ## Best practices